MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 This part of the documentation includes:

-- *Chapter 31, “Organizational levels and entities,”* explains how to define the components of your organizational structure.
+- *Chapter 31, "Organizational levels and entities,"* explains how to define the components of your organizational structure.

-- *Chapter 32, “Organizational relationships,”* describes how to define the association between levels and entities in your organization.
+- *Chapter 32, "Organizational relationships,"* describes how to define the association between levels and entities in your organization.

-- *Chapter 33, “User and user class assignments,”* shows how to assign users and user classes to the organizational structure you have created.
+- *Chapter 33, "User and user class assignments,"* shows how to assign users and user classes to the organizational structure you have created.

-- *Chapter 34, “Account assignments,”* explains how to assign both individual accounts and account ranges to your organizational structure.
+- *Chapter 34, "Account assignments,"* explains how to assign both individual accounts and account ranges to your organizational structure.

-- *Chapter 35, “Account security,”* describes how to activate account security and provides information on the effects of account security.
+- *Chapter 35, "Account security,"* describes how to activate account security and provides information on the effects of account security.

 ### Chapter 31: Organizational levels and entities